 How important are ultra-realistic graphics to you?
 Do you want the most photo-realistic experience possible when you’re playing replicas of famous courses?

-If yes, your best bet is to go with GSPro, E6 CONNECT (supports 4K graphics display), FSX Play, or WGT Golf, if these software are compatible with your system.
+If yes, your best bet is to go with GSPro or E6 APEX, if these titles are compatible with your system.

 But if you mostly care about features, then you should be open to software like Creative Golf or TGC 2019 (which still have very good graphics).
 There’s also Awesome Golf, which has its own cartoonish style that is not designed for photo-realism.

-Remember that more graphically demanding software will typically require more powerful computer hardware.
+Remember that more graphically realistic software will typically require more powerful computer hardware.

 4. Budget

-Many software options available for golf simulator systems are quite expensive.
+Many software solutions available for golf simulator systems are quite expensive.
 For instance, the FSX 2020 software license for Foresight Sports launch monitors can cost as much as $3000.

-That’s a professional solution, though; many other software options won’t cost nearly as much.
+That’s a professional solution, though; many other software titles won’t cost nearly as much.

 Still, your budget is important, and it means that it might not be worth spending the big bucks if you don’t want much more than a driving range.
-One of the most popular simulators and launch monitors on the market, the SkyTrak, comes with a virtual driving range at no extra cost.
+Many of the most popular simulators and launch monitors on the market come with a virtual driving range at no extra cost.

-Some of the software reviewed above have annual fees of several hundred dollars.
+Some of the software options reviewed above have annual fees of several hundred dollars or more.
 Some have course packs that run at a few hundred dollars a piece.

 It’s generally true that the less you spend, the less you get in terms of features and graphics, but it’s certainly not a hard-and-fast rule.
-Sometimes, professional solutions that cost many thousands of dollars don’t offer a lot more than much more affordable software.
+In-house software is often more expensive than third-party solutions.

-If you have yet to buy your simulator system, check this out: our recommended golf simulator source here provides easy financing options that allow you to pay for a SkyTrak+, Uneekor launch monitor, or even a Foresight Sports system over the course of a year or longer.
+If you have yet to buy your simulator system, check this out: our recommended golf simulator source here provides easy financing options that allow you to pay for a pricey launch monitor over the course of a year or longer.
 Don’t forget about this option.

 Conclusion